Nepiki/Guides/Eternal-Eyes.md

 _Obtain the Mjornir_

-* This item can only be found as an enemy drop in Shillay's Tower during Chapter 8.
-It's dropped by the yellow Dogu enemies on the 5th floor.
-The final fight of the dungeon is on the 6th floor, so make sure to avoid it until after you've found one.
+* This item can only be found in Shillay's Tower during Chapter 8 and is dropped by the yellow Dogu enemies on the 5th floor.
+The final fight of the dungeon is on the 6th floor, so make sure to avoid it until after you've found it.
 Once you beat the 6th floor, the chapter ends, and you can't return to the dungeon portion of Shillay's Tower!

-_Note: If anyone has managed to find it anywhere else, please let me know, and I will update the guide accordingly._
+_Note: If anyone has found it anywhere else, please let me know, and I'll update the guide accordingly._

 ***